 The palace is now a museum and very busy in the summer so parking will be hard to find if you come by car.

 Stuff Yourself with Traditional Sweets from Rosy’s Bakery

 Baklava.
 Cookies.
 Kumquat sweets.
 There are numerous delights at Rosy’s Bakery, and a long weekend isn’t enough to taste them all.
 That’s why you should take a huge box home with you.
 At least that’s what I did.

-I know I already mentioned Rosy’s Bakery in my vegan travel post, but I can’t recommend it enough.
+I know I already mentioned Rosy’s Bakery as one of the best places to eat vegan in Corfu, but I can’t recommend it enough.
 I generally enjoy sweets, but the ones you can find here are simply out of this world.